Financial Aid & Scholarship Office

 The basic financial aid formula is Cost of Attendance - Student Aid Index (SAI) = Financial Need

-Financial need is the difference between what it costs to attend Chico State (COA) and what you and your family are considered able to pay toward the costs (SAI).
-Students are usually eligible for financial aid equal to the amount of demonstrated financial need.
-Generally, the amount students receive in financial aid (including loans) cannot exceed the estimate of college costs.
+Financial need will be different from one university to another because is the difference between what it costs to attend a particular university and what you and your family are considered able to pay toward the costs (SAI).
+You are usually eligible for financial aid equal to the amount of demonstrated financial need.
+Generally, the amount you receive in financial aid (including loans) cannot exceed the estimate of college costs.

 For more information click on Understanding Your Offer.